Best Cheap Golf Launch Monitors 2024

 Currently not available on Android devices

-First up we have the Rapsodo Mobile Launch Monitor, a model that we said is the best budget option in our big best launch monitors guide.
+First up we have the Rapsodo Mobile Launch Monitor, a model that we said is the best budget option in our best launch monitors guide.
 We gave it this tag because it represents incredible value for what is an accurate, easy to use and fun launch monitor.

-It utilizes your smart phone to deliver accurate readings on each golf swing.
+To begin with, it utilizes your smart phone to deliver accurate readings on each golf swing.
 Essentially, utilizing its doppler technology, this radar will display your swing information on your phone, showing numbers like carry distance, ball speed, club speed, smash factor, launch angle and launch direction.
 The other cool thing is it will film your swing and store up to 100 videos for free.

-It works in conjunction with the free Rapsodo app on your iOS smartphone indoors or outdoors.
+So, how does it work?
+Well, it works in conjunction with the free Rapsodo app on your iOS smartphone both indoors and outdoors.
 After setting up an account and logging in, rest your phone in the front slot and position it approximately six feet behind the ball.
 The lines on the screen and the GPS overhead view help you align it correctly and select your hitting direction for enhanced accuracy.
-Of course it folds down to almost nothing, is extremely lightweight and it comes with a handy little case so you can carry it in your bag at all times.
+In testing, it also folded down to almost nothing, was extremely lightweight and there was also a handy little case to carry it in.

 Best handheld